-Coffey County Fire District #1's firefighting staff is comprised of approximately 150 professional volunteer firefighters in seven different station locations.
+Coffey County Fire District Number 1's (CCFD#1) firefighting staff is comprised of approximately 150 professional volunteer firefighters in seven different station locations.
 These men and women stand ready, to respond to fires and emergencies any time day or night.
 They are some of the most dedicated in the business.

-There is always a place for men and women who want to serve the communities of Coffey County as a professional volunteer firefighter.
-CCFD#1's established policy provides for a fair and equal opportunity to all qualified persons.
+There is always a place for men and women who want to serve the communities of Coffey County as a professional volunteer firefighters.
+CCFD#1's established policy provides for a fair and equal opportunity for all qualified persons.
 It is based on demonstrated merit and physical fitness that are fair and practical methods of selection.
-Below are the procedures necessary to join:
+Read through the following procedures that are necessary to join.

 - Submit an application to the Station Chief, as determined by the location of residence, for processing.